Reference Frames and the Ontology of General Relativity. Re(l)ality: The View From Nowhere vs. The View From Everywhere: Introduction

-The \textit{View from Nowhere} is the dominant perspective in the literature (\S\ref{VFN}).
-According to this view, changing the reference frame does not affect the underlying physical content, as each reference frame is understood to provide merely a \textit{perspective} on a shared, objective reality.
-This idea has its roots in Special Relativity, where different inertial reference frames offer distinct perspectives on a Lorentz-invariant physical reality.\footnote{To be more historically precise, the origin can be traced back to Galilean physics, according to which different uniformly-moving reference frames in space, determine only different points of view on the same physically objective, Galilean-invariant quantities.
-However, it is with Special Relativity that this idea is placed in the relativistic context of relativistic spacetime.} Prominent representatives of this view include the \textit{perspective-neutral framework} introduced by \cite{Vanrietvelde2020} and related work by \cite{Giacomini2019} and \cite{QuantumHole}.
-Explicitly, \cite{QuantumHole} state \lq{}\lq{}if we assume that the covariance of physical laws under classical changes of reference frame extends linearly to encompass changes of QRF, then the latter \textit{should not affect the physical situation}.
-Thus, whether a system is in superposition or is entangled, and how these properties change dynamically, becomes a mere matter of perspective [emphasis added]\rq{}\rq{}.
+The \textit{View from Nowhere} (\S\ref{VFN}) treats relational observables as gauge-invariant perspectival representations of an underlying shared physical situation, formalised as an equivalence class under the gauge group.
+Different relational observables, in this reading, are partial frame-relative manifestations of one and the same physical situation.
+This View encompasses the GR-articulation of Adlam’s \textit{moderate} physical perspectivalism and typically informs frameworks such as the \textit{perspective-neutral} approach of \cite{Vanrietvelde2020} and related work on quantum reference frames \citep[e.g.][]{Giacomini2019,delaHametteperspective,QuantumHole}.\footnote{Explicitly, \cite{QuantumHole} state \lq{}\lq{}if we assume that the covariance of physical laws under classical changes of reference frame extends linearly to encompass changes of quantum reference frame, then the latter \textit{should not affect the physical situation}.
+Thus, whether a system is in superposition or is entangled, and how these properties change dynamically, becomes a mere matter of perspective [emphasis added]\rq{}\rq{}.}

-In contrast, the \textit{View from Everywhere}—developed and defended in this paper (\S\ref{sec3})—challenges the very assumption of a frame-independent reality.
-Rather than interpreting reference frames as mere perspectives on an invariant underlying structure, this view holds that each frame-dependent representation constitutes a complete and fundamental physical reality.
-Within this paradigm, there is no \lq{}external\rq{} standpoint from which all perspectives are unified; instead, reality is inherently local, constituted entirely by the relational observable content relative to each distinct frame.
+The \textit{View from Everywhere} (\S\ref{sec3}) takes \textit{each} relational description as a physical situation, which is not partial with respect to a more comprehensive one.
+It thus rejects ontological commitment to a single physical situation common to all perspectives, and articulates within GR Adlam's \emph{strong} physical perspectivalism in a non-solipsistic form, drawing on the central distinction mentioned above between frame-independence and frame-freedom.

+The paper does not claim to settle the choice between them: each is analysed on its own terms, with its ontological commitments made explicit and its costs spelled out within a common formal vocabulary.
+Once properly regimented, both Views stand as genuinely competing options whose comparative costs the reader is in a position to weigh.

+Throughout, I adopt the \emph{fibre-bundle formalism} as the working language for constructing and understanding relational observables.
+The choice is methodological: the formalism makes the candidates for ontological commitment explicit, separates them cleanly, and provides a uniform setting in which the two Views can be compared.